Leave a Message

 Outdoor amenities often deserve top priority

-Because Honolulu supports indoor-outdoor living almost all year, outdoor amenity spaces usually deserve the most attention.
-This includes pools, lap pools, lanais, cabanas, lawns, terraces, and shaded dining or lounge areas.
+Because Honolulu supports indoor-outdoor living nearly year-round, outdoor amenity spaces deserve extra attention.
+This includes pools, lap pools, lanais, cabanas, lawns, terraces, outdoor kitchens, and shaded lounge areas.

 Wellness amenities can support daily living